 - periodic measurement trigger is supported, for which the logging interval is configurable.
 The parameter specifies the periodicity for storing MDT measurement results.
 Optionally, the periodic measurement trigger is accompanied with a configuration of logging frequencies and cell IDs (i.e. PCI) for neighbour cell measurement.
 UE only need to log and report measurement results for the configured frequencies, if the results are available.

-- event-based trigger is supported, for which the logging duration and interval are configurable, and:
+- event-based trigger is supported, for which the logging interval is configurable, which determines periodical logging of available data (e.g. time stamp, location information), and following two types of enevts are supported:

-- measurement quantity-based event L1;
+- measurement quantity-based event L1, for which the event threshold and time to trigger are configurable;

-- out-of-coverage detection trigger, for which logging interval is configurable and determines periodical logging of available data (e.g. time stamp, location information) in out-of-coverage.
+- out-of-coverage detection trigger

 NOTE: The logging configuration for event-based and periodical DL pilot strength logged measurements can be configured independently.
 A UE can be configured with one event- triggered logging, but not both at the same time.